 - They confuse a vendor packet with a bank control framework.
 Useful input, wrong owner.

 - They overfocus on average accuracy.
-Examiners care more about controls around edge cases, overrides, and change management.
+Examiners care more about overrides, edge cases, update discipline, and whether humans can still show their work.

 The point is not to make the program look sophisticated.
 The point is to make it legible.
-Community bank AI governance should feel like a tight, well-run credit administration function, not a science project pretending to be a policy manual.
+Good community-bank AI governance should feel like a tight credit administration function, not a science project with a vendor login.

 How this works in practice: Aloan was built so lending teams can show their work under scrutiny.
-Document extraction, spreading, risk flags, and memo support all preserve source citations, override history, and human decision authority.
-If you want to pressure-test that workflow against your own policy and exam expectations, start with the SBA underwriting workflow or see how the platform supports credit memo preparation without handing the recommendation to the machine.
+Document extraction, spreading, risk flags, and memo support preserve source citations, override history, and human decision authority.
+If you want to pressure-test that workflow against your own policy and exam expectations, start with the demo.